-When the temperature required for gasification is reached, slight positive pressure causes the gases released to flow to the afterburner chamber.
+When the temperature required for gasification is reached, the internal ventilation system causes the gases released to flow to the afterburner chamber.
 Here, they are processed at high temperature (>850°C/1562°F) for at least 2 seconds, after which they are removedii.
 This air current is sometimes used for heat recycling to recover part of the energy.

-Because all organic components are gasified, only a residue consisting of pigments and inorganic fillers remains.
+Because all organic components are gasified, only a residue consisting of pigments and inorganic fillers remains on the products treated.
 This is generally 1-5% of the original fouling volume and can easily be removed by various techniques.